YottaDB/YDBDoc/ProgGuide/functions.rst

    ^A("foo")
    YDB>

-The first WRITE in this example shows the readable form or the value produced by the $ZCOLLATE() revealing the details of how YottaDB internally represents this key using default (M) collation.
+The first WRITE in this example shows the readable form or the value produced by the $ZCOLLATE(), revealing the details of how YottaDB internally represents this key using default (M) collation.
 The second WRITE shows how the combination of the transform and reverse transform restores the value to the original representation.

 -------------------
 $ZCOnvert()